FoodFairyFED1/FoodFairy/README.md

   * The user can add recipes to favourites accessible from the navbar.
 * The project features hand drawn images and icons.

 ## Technical Specification

 The project was made mobile-first and currently does not feature a desktop version.
-The width of the website is capped at 420px wide.
+The width of the website is capped at a width of 420 px.

 ### Tech used:
 - HTML